cppservergit/apiserver-odbc/README.md

 		{},
 		[](http::request& req)
 		{
-			sql::exec_sql("DB1", req.get_sql("sp_gasto_insert($fecha, $categ_id, $monto, $motivo)"));
+			auto sql {req.get_sql("sp_gasto_insert $fecha, $categ_id, $monto, $motivo")};
-			req.response.set_body("{\"status\": \"OK\"}");
+			sql::exec_sql("DB1", sql);
+			req.response.set_body(R"({"status":"OK"})");
 		}
 	);
 ```
 Input rules are defined for each field, the name, the data type expected, and if it is required or optional, the name will be used to automatically replace the value in the SQL template when using the `req.get_sql()` function, API-Server++ takes care of pre-processing the fields to ensure that no SQL-injection attacks pass thru, so they can be safely replaced into the SQL template.
 A multipart form POST is the only verb accepted for this API.
 With this definition of the API, the Server will take care of processing the request and validating the inputs as well as the security (authentication/authorization if roles were defined), when all the preconditions are met, then the lambda function will be executed.
 You can add your custom validation code inside the lambda function right before the execution of the SP, to add constraints to your API contract, so to speak.
 When the API executes a procedure that modifies data and does not return any resultsets, then a minimal JSON response with OK status is all that needs to be returned, as shown above.
+Also in this case the function `sql::exec_sql()` is used to execute a stored procedure that does not return a resultset.

 The case for using a procedure that updates a record is very similar, but in this case, we used the roles field to set authorization restrictions, only users with the specified roles (can_update) can invoke this Web API:
 ```